observatorium/api/README.md

   -debug.name string
     	A name to add as a prefix to log lines. (default "observatorium") -internal.tracing.endpoint string
-    	The full URL of the trace collector.
+    	The full URL of the trace agent or collector.
 If it's not set, tracing will be disabled.
+  -internal.tracing.endpoint-type string
-  -internal.tracing.sampling-fraction float
+    	The tracing endpoint type.
+Options: 'agent', 'collector'. (default "agent") -internal.tracing.sampling-fraction float
     	The fraction of traces to sample.
 Thus, if you set this to .5, half of traces will be sampled. (default 0.1) -internal.tracing.service-name string